vankaSiddhartha/notes/README.md

 6. **Delete a Note:** Long press on a note to delete it and confirm the deletion in the dialog that appears.

-## Screenshots

-Include relevant screenshots of your app here to provide users with a visual overview of its functionality.

 ## Contributing